mitchellvanw/php-app-docker/README.md

 * PHP (5 or 7, you choose)
 * NGINX (also known as "engine x")
 * MySQL 5.7 (pronounce it as "my ess cue ell")
+* Redis 3.0

-There's more coming, like geteventstore, redis, beanstalkd, and stuff.
+There's more coming, like geteventstore, beanstalkd, and stuff.

 ## How does it work?